Bedaquiline

 Tabulated list of adverse reactions

-Adverse drug reactions to bedaquiline reported from controlled trials in 102 adult patients treated with bedaquiline are presented in the table below.
+Adverse reactions to bedaquiline based on reported safety data from Phase II and Phase III trials in adult patients treated with bedaquiline are presented in the Table below.

 Musculoskeletal and